Explore UAB

 BSN 1977, MSN 1980

 Dr. Lora Lacey-Haun is former Dean and Professor at the University of Missouri-Kansas City (UMKC) School of Nursing.
 In addition, she has been active in providing leadership opportunities for faculty and staff at the University of South Africa in Cape Town.
 Dr. Lacey-Haun has conducted research addressing issues in family functioning and has worked exclusively in settings providing care to underserved populations.
-She is also committed to increasing diversity in the nursing workforce.
-At the UMKC SON, she has focused on increasing minority enrollment in the BSN and PhD programs, and enhanced scholarship awards for minority students.
-She has been project director for funded workforce diversity grants increasing both retention and graduation of underserved students.
-In addition, she has led the SON through a 3 year faculty and staff development program to increase the skills and knowledge needed to provide an inclusive environment enhancing diversity.
+At the UMKC SON, she has focused on increasing minority enrollment in the BSN and PhD programs, and enhanced scholarship awards for students.
+In addition, she has led the SON through a 3 year faculty and staff development program to increase the skills and knowledge needed to provide an accessible environment.
 Through funding from Health Resources and Services Administration, she maximized the use of technology and expanded access to nursing education by developing distance education programs using a variety learning technologies that offer quality graduate education across the state and nation.
 Dr. Lacey-Haun is listed in Who's Who in American Nursing for the Society of Nursing Professionals and received the Purdue Frederick Fellowship Award.

 Ladner Kathleen 300ppi Bmetro